malmostad/sitevision_assets/README.md

 # Sitevision Assets

-This repo contains the source for asset files used in the CMS Sitevision at www.malmo.se.
+This repository contains the source for asset files used in the CMS Sitevision at www.malmo.se.
 Utilities for development and build are also included in this repo.
 The asset files, specific for this service, are used in addition to the [Global Assets](https://github.com/malmostad/global_assets) used on all our external web services.

 ## tl;dr
 If you’re impatient and familiar with management of asset files using Grunt or other commonly used tools such as Rake or Sprockets, this is the short story: